-11 Queer-Owned Beauty Brands to Support All Year
+15 Queer-Owned Beauty Brands to Support During Pride Month (& All Year Long)

-Every June, many brands drop some sort of rainbow-themed collection as an ode to Pride Month—many of which are also criticized for tipping their hats to the LGBTQ+ community for only a single month out of the year.
+Every June, tons of brands drop some sort of rainbow-themed collection as an ode to Pride Month—many of which are also (rightfully) criticized for tipping their hats to the LGBTQ+ community for only a single month out of the year.
 If you’re looking to truly support the queer community now (and all year round), consider giving your business to one of these LGBTQ-owned beauty brands.

 1. Alder New York

 Based in Brooklyn, Alder is a genderless skin-care and hair-care line founded by longtime best friends who've worked in the beauty and design industries together for more than a decade.
 The range currently includes hair- and skin-care products, including a collection of beautiful black obsidian tools (yes please, gua sha).